AbcSxyZ/markdown-translator/README.md

 See source code for available functions and options as it is in development.
 ## Tests

-You need to install `pytest` first in order to execute tests.
+You need to install `pytest` and `decorator` pip packages in order to execute tests.

 API key is needed for some tests.
 You should configure a `translations.ini` file, see `translations.template.ini`.
 ```bash